Compare School Options

 How We Rank Schools

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, reputation, and the student resources provided for online students.
-Then we calculated the Intelligent Score on a scale of 0 to 100.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
+Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

-Next, we compared this comprehensive list of online master’s in data science programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report, among others, to simplify a student’s college search.
+Next, we compared this comprehensive list of online master’s in data science programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 What Can You Expect from an Online Master’s in Data Science Program?